Cinco De Mayo

 This popular weekly event is held every Thursday evening from 5 to 9 PM from October through June.
 The Art walk was created by the Gallery District Association, allowing tourists and locals to explore the colorful and artistic filled streets of San Jose Del Cabo.
 The main street is shut off from vehicles, allowing everyone to walk and enjoy an evening stroll through the area while they visit art galleries and enjoy wine and cuisine from local restaurants.
 This is a great way to kick-off May 5 celebrations!

-Cabo San Lucas Bar Hopping
+Cabo San Lucas - Cinco de Mayo Bar Hopping

-What a better way to celebrate Cinco de Mayo than by enjoying drinks in Cabo San Lucas, Mexico?!
+What better way to celebrate Cinco de Mayo than by enjoying drinks in Cabo San Lucas, Mexico?!

-Baja Brewing Company – Baja California Sur’s first brewery features an amazing view of Land’s End from Medano Beach.
-Celebrate Cinco de Mayo in style with a delicious breakfast, lunch or dinner, with menu options ranging from hamburgers to filet-mignon.
-Don’t forget to grab one of their delicious beers on tap, we suggest ordering a flight so you can try them all!
+Baja Brewing Company—Baja California Sur's first brewery features an amazing view of Land's End from Medano Beach.
+Celebrate Cinco de Mayo in style with a delicious breakfast, lunch, or dinner, with menu options ranging from hamburgers to filet mignon.
+Don't forget to grab one of their delicious beers on tap.
+We suggest ordering a flight so you can try them all!

-Slims Elbow Room – as you can tell by the name, this fun little dive is known as the “world’s smallest bar.”
-There are only four seats at the bar, and two standing room spots at the front window.
+Slims Elbow Room – as you can tell by the name, this fun little dive is known as the "world's smallest bar."
+There are only four seats at the bar and two standing-room spots at the front window.
 Enjoy country music and a shot of tequila while you tell your friends what you learned about Cinco de Mayo.
 Due to limited space, we usually just grab a drink and take a photo before heading out to the next stop!

 Hawaii Celebrations